paprocja/FreeFallAnalysis/README.md

 ## Known issues

+## Using JSON to input calibration factors

+There is a JSON file in the src folder that contains the outline for inputting calibration factors The default values are the current values for blue drop 8, but all the values can be modified to any calibration constant To use the constants from the JSON, select the 'json' option in the dropdown from the file select window

 - If this package is located deep within the file system of your computer, then you may experience issues with selecting multiple files.